MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage.md

 # Example: Create Azure Storage using the Azure libraries for Python

-In this article, you learn how to use the Azure management libraries in a Python script to create a resource group that contains and Azure Storage account and a Blob storage container.
+In this article, you learn how to use the Azure management libraries in a Python script to create a resource group that contains an Azure Storage account and a Blob storage container.

 After creating the resources, see [Example: Use Azure Storage](azure-sdk-example-storage-use.md) to use the Azure client libraries in Python application code to upload a file to the Blob storage container.